The pen is uncapped. A cup ring is drying near the top edge. The page is still so white that even the date feels like a commitment.

 Advanced variation

-Use two marks on the time bar: dots for things that happened, small stars for moments worth remembering.
+Use two marks on the time bar: dots for things that happened, stars for moments you would want to find again in a month.

 Layout 3